davenquinn/xenoliths/paper/text/figure-captions.md

 Summary of temperature data showing the two temperature cohorts of the dataset.

+#depth
+Summary of depth constraints for the xenolith samples.
+Depths from Ca-in-olivine geobarometry are plotted against TA98 temperature.
+A series of steady-state conductive geotherms with are plotted in the top right.
+Lines show per-sample maximum emplacement depths calculated using the expanded stability of high-chromian spinel [@ONeill1981] with error bars of 0.15 GPa.
+The synthesis of this data suggests that the samples were sourced from ~50--70 km depth.

 #model_results
 Temperature-depth profiles through the crust and upper mantle at different points during the evolution of the three tectonic scenarios.